-From 2011 to 2013, working with KLISC, EIFL provided small grants to support national and institutional open access advocacy and awareness raising campaigns, drafting of open access policies and establishment of open access repositories at institutions across Kenya.
-The projects were partly funded by Kenyan partner institutions - universities and government research institutions.
+From 2011 to 2013, working with KLISC, EIFL provided small grants to support open access advocacy and awareness raising campaigns, drafting of open access policies and establishment of open access repositories at Kenyan universities and government research institutions, which also partly funded the projects.
 These projects resulted in the adoption of open access policies at four institutions, and establishment of open access repositories at 10 institutions.

 Between 2013 and 2021, EIFL received funding from SPIDER (the Swedish Programme for ICT in Developing Regions DSV, Department of Computer and System Sciences, Stockholm University), for three projects to work with KLISC to expand open access in Kenya.

 In 2022, EIFL partnered with KLISC to build open access publishing capacity at 46 institutions, and to set up management, editorial, administrative and technical processes for sustainable publication of high quality open access journals.